skhanam/calabash-dual/README.md

 <br /> features/z_dump	 - extra folder for dumping useful stuff and test data

 ####Test data
-Test data is stored in 2 files users.rb and data_models.rb
+Test data is stored in file users.rb
 <br /> to use simple input data use users.rb
-<br /> for storing the values and reading back use data_models.rb

 Execute tests